 Outside areas and boundaries

 Repair category 1

-Notes There are trees within their own height of the building.
+Notes There is wear and tear to sections of fencing.
+There are mature trees within their own height of the building.
 Their condition should be regularly monitored.

 Ceilings

 Repair category 1

-Notes There is shrinkage cracking evident.
+Notes No significant defects evident.

 Internal walls

 Repair category 1

-Notes There is shrinkage cracking evident.
+Notes No significant defects evident.